Eino: Workflow Orchestration Framework

 }

-Newly introduced APIs in this example:
+New API introduced in this example:

 func (n *WorkflowNode) AddInputWithOptions(fromNodeKey string, inputs []*FieldMapping, opts ...WorkflowAddInputOpt) *WorkflowNode {